Sammyowase/tayos-surprise-party/README.md

-# Birthday Dinner RSVP Application
+# Birthday lunch RSVP Application

-A modern, animated web application for collecting RSVPs for a surprise birthday dinner party.
+A modern, animated web application for collecting RSVPs for a surprise birthday lunch.
 The application features a beautiful UI with animations, email notifications, and data storage capabilities.

 ## Features